JulianFriedl/challenge-bot/README.md

 # challenge-bot

 A bot for Discord, that connects to the Strava API and retrieves and evaluates certain data for a Strava challenge between friends.
-It authenticates the Strava API access using OAuth2.
-After the user grants permission to the bot, it uses a Flask web server to handle the redirect from the Strava authorization page and extracts the code.

 ## Requirements